alexcolburn/neural_relighting/README.md

 An identical architecture formulated as 1x1 2D kernels fails to produce good results with the entire image as an input.
 As we change the input to smaller windows, the loss becomes similar to the dense net architecture as the window size is reduced to a 3x3 window.

+But isn't SGD supposed to work with small batch sizes?
+[Uhm, yes](https://datascience.stackexchange.com/questions/16807/why-mini-batch-size-is-better-than-one-single-batch-with-all-training-data), however in this case the gradients are too noisy for the Adam optimizer to perform well.
+One option is accumulate gradients for several batches before backprop.